 - Cut: On a scale of Excellent to Poor, Indicates how well your diamond was cut.
 This applies chiefly to round diamonds because fancy diamond cuts, such as pears and ovals, do not have official cut grades.

 - Color: Grades the appearance of white diamonds from D (colorless) to Z (faint yellow).
 Fancy colored diamonds, such as blue or yellow diamonds, are graded from Fancy Light to Fancy Vivid depending on the stone’s color intensity.

 - Clarity: Details how many and what type of internal and external flaws are present in your diamond, This ranges from FL (flawless) to I3 (visibly flawed).

 - Setting: Although it’s not as important as the main stone, the setting will add value to your offer.
-How much it adds depends on how it’s made—and where you bought it.
+How much it adds depends on what metal was used and if it is a designer brand.